 Not Engaging Fully (linkages)

 4WD not engaging and grinding on Jeep Wrangler is actually a common occurrence.
 It’s more common if you often engage 4H and often go wheeling.
 Truth is, the factory linkages are prone to working themselves loose or breaking completely.
-The TJ Wranglers 4WD operating ranges are selected with a floor mounted shift lever.
+The TJ Wranglers 4WD operating ranges are selected with a floor-mounted shift lever.
 The shift lever is connected to the transfer case range lever by an adjustable linkage rod.

-The short low range gear selector requires a nice firm yank to get it into 4H properly.
+The short low-range gear selector requires a nice firm yank to get it into 4H properly.
 The newer, more modern Wranglers makes use of a dial function that operates an electric motor to engage 4WD.

-If the linkage has just worked itself loose, and this can be caused by old-age or regularly travelling on corrugated roads.
+If the linkage has just worked itself loose, and this can be caused by old-age or regularly traveling on corrugated roads.
 It’s a relatively simple procedure to adjust the linkage and all you’ll need to do is, adjust the set screw, and you’ll be good to go.
 No special tools or expertise is required.
 If this happens often or reoccurs soon, you might want to consider upgrading the factory linkages to a cable shift option instead.

 Linkage Adjustment process